 The frontend can undoubtedly hold its own.
-The servers take around 530MS to respond.
+The servers take around 0.530 seconds to respond.
 On average, it takes 1.08 seconds to fully render a basic web page.
 Decent results.

 The frontend is reasonably fast, though JustHost hosting is not the absolute best I tested.